kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 * If so, pushes emotion type and confidence score to CloudWatch
 * If at least one emotion in the response is detected or significant, the record is stored in a DynamoDB table.

-Once you've copy and pasted the code, we're almost ready to Save the function so it can start triggering.
+Once you've copy and pasted the code, you are almost ready to Save the function so it can start triggering.

 ![Alt text](../screenshots/edit_lambda_4.png)

-Before we do that, we need to create the DynamoDB table to store detected emotions and emotion scores.
+Before you do that, you need to create the DynamoDB table to store detected emotions and emotion scores.

 ## Create DynamoDB Table